minirop/the-machinery-lua-system/readme.md

 ## Properties

 You can declare a global variable named `properties` being a table where the key is the property's name and the value is the default value of the property.
 [Example](examples/properties.lua)
+Values can be a number, a string, a boolean or a table of strings.
 They will appear in the property tab of the lua component.

 ⚠️ It doesn't do anything.
 They are displayed but not editable nor used/usable. ⚠️